BLE-LTER/ble-handbook/handbook.md

 <a id="add-ons-to-vanilla-metabase-that-are-specific-to-ble"></a>
 #### Add-ons to vanilla metabase that are specific to BLE

-1. Addition of two year columns to DataSetPersonnel
+1. Addition of two "year" columns to DataSetPersonnel

-After deciding to eschew listing people as creators in core program datasets, we settled on a solution to include a separate data table (a separate data entity in EML terms) listing personnel and their years associated with a dataset, while still listing the same list, only sans year, as associated parties in EML.
-This practice now requires a few modifications to our instance of LTER-core-metabase.
-Normally we refrain from deviating from the vanilla version of LTER-core-metabase, since the "vanilla" version of the schema archived at https://github.com/LTER/lter-core-metabase.
-Here we archive the SQL code we used, in case we ever need to restart our metabase from an install of the vanilla.
+After deciding to eschew listing people as creators in BLE Core Program datasets (see section on Core Program), we settled on a solution to include a separate data table (a separate data entity in EML terms) listing personnel and their year(s) associated with a dataset.
+We also list the same list of people as associated parties in EML, sans year(s) as EML does not have a suitable field.

+This practice requires a few modifications to our instance of LTER-core-metabase.
+Normally we refrain from deviating from the vanilla version of LTER-core-metabase archived at https://github.com/LTER/lter-core-metabase We archive the SQL code we used for this modification, in case we ever need to restart our metabase from an install of the vanilla.
 The file `add_yearspan_to_DSpersonnel.sql` contains the SQL and also reproduced below.

+The pkg_mgmt.personnel_years_associated view is queried by the function `bleutils::export_personnel` to export a CSV for use in data packages.

 ```sql
 -- add two columns to DS personnel